 “Me and Bobby McGee” is most associated with Janis Joplin.
-She recorded this song for her album, “Pearl”.
-It is said that Kris Kristofferson never heard her sing her version of “Me and Bobby McGee” until after she had passed away at age, 27 but, once he did hear it, he felt it was destined to be the definitive version of his song.
-The song was released after her death and became her biggest hit, surpassing, “Piece of My Heart”.
+She recorded this song for her album Pearl.
+It is said that Kris Kristofferson never heard her sing her version of “Me and Bobby McGee” until after she had passed away at age 27 but, once he did hear it, he felt it was destined to be the definitive version of his song.
+The song was released after her death and became her biggest hit, surpassing “Piece of My Heart”.
 “Me and Bobby McGee went to #1 on the charts, making it one of only two songs ever to do so posthumously.
-(The other being, “Dock of the Bay” by Otis Redding).
-There are several audio tracks of Joplin singing this song but, I cannot find any video of her actually singing “Me and Bobby McGee” live.
+(The other being “Dock of the Bay” by Otis Redding).
+There are several audio tracks of Joplin singing this song but I cannot find any video of her actually singing “Me and Bobby McGee” live.
 Her most famous rendition occurred at Woodstock in 1969.
-At the time, she was a relatively unknown, bluesy, husky-voiced up-and-comer, leading a band called “Big Brother and the Holding Company”.
-But, by the time her Woodstock set was over, Joplin was a star.
+At the time, she was a relatively unknown, bluesy, up-and-comer leading a band called “Big Brother and the Holding Company”.
+By the time her Woodstock set was over, Janis Joplin was a star.

 Janis Joplin didn’t have too much time to revel in her stardom and fame.
 For much of her adult life, she had battled one form of drug addiction or another.
-Initially, just out of college, she experimented with harder drugs and her health became jeopardized.
-Friends and family intervened and brought her back home, where she recovered.
-She was about to follow a more traditional lifestyle, working in an office as a stenographer, when a former musician friend asked her to front his band in San Fransisco.
+Just after completing college, she experimented with harder drugs and her health became jeopardized.
+Friends and family intervened and brought her back home so that they could monitor her recovery.
+She was all set to follow a more traditional career path working in an office as a stenographer, when a former musician friend asked her to front his band in San Fransisco.
 Joplin’s family made everyone involved promise to keep her away from any and all drugs.
-While this promise was kept for a short while, soon enough, drug use surfaced among her bandmates and Janis gave in to temptation and began using again.
-Once her habit kicked back in, there was no turning back and, as a result, Joplin dealt with drug-related health and creative issues right up until the time of her death in 1970.
+While this promise was kept for a short while, drug use soon surfaced among her bandmates.
+Janis gave in to temptation and began using again.
+Once her habit kicked back in, there was no turning back.
+As a result, Joplin dealt with drug-related health and creative issues right up until the time of her death in 1970.

 Janis Joplin was a unique personality in a sea of singers who often charted similar courses with their careers.
 She was pro-desegregation in the deep South.
-She was often the only female in bands filled with men and yet, she was often the face and driving force those same bands.
+She was often the only female in bands filled with men yet, she was often the face and driving force those same bands.
 And her voice!
 What a voice!
 That voice which rose up from the very depths of her soul, coupled with a dynamic stage presence, made her one of the most mesmerizing performers of her time.
 Janis Joplin didn’t have a long career but, the career she did have left an indelible mark in the History of Modern Music.
-Here is one of her biggest hits, “Me and Bobby McGee” from the album, “Pearl”.
+Here is one of her biggest hits called “Me and Bobby McGee” from the album Pearl.
 Enjoy.

-The link to the website for KEXP, can be found here.
-Thanks, as always, for supporting the very best songs and the people who sing them.
+The link to the website for Rolling Stone Magazine can be found here.
+Thanks for supporting the very best songs and the people who sing them.